 Beginner Guitar Lessons

-Also Read: How to use a Guitar Pick Properly
+Also Read: How to Use a Guitar Pick Properly

-At one point or another, you may find that some things such as proper posture, proper way of holding your guitar, proper hand and finger positions, and finger exercises are boring and unnecessary.
-Things like these may be small and irrelevant but they are important.
+At one point or another, you may think some aspects, such as proper posture, the proper way of holding your guitar, proper hand and finger positions, and finger exercises, are tedious and unnecessary.
+These may seem small and irrelevant, but they are essential to avoid later frustration.

-As long as you have the discipline for little things like these, then you will have no problems facing the more challenging parts as you go along.
+As long as you have the discipline for little things like these, you will have no problems facing the more challenging parts as you go along.

-As stated, many guitar players who starts out brimming with enthusiasm and energy and later on lose the drive to go on once things do not turn out the way they expected.
-There are some lessons that are challenging enough to tempt you to just give up especially if you find it really difficult to master them.
+As stated, many guitar players start out brimming with enthusiasm and energy and later lose the drive to go on once things do not turn out as expected.
+Some lessons are challenging enough to tempt you to give up, especially if you struggle to master them.

-Remember that learning something new is neither easy nor it is smooth sailing.
-You have to always remind yourself that you will have to overcome the obstacles that come your way in order for you to get better.
+Remember that learning something new is neither easy nor smooth sailing.
+You always have to remind yourself that you will have to overcome the obstacles that come your way to getting better.

 Beginner Guitar Lessons – Goal Setting

 Where do you want to place your focus during your beginner guitar lessons?
 True, the ultimate goal for everyone is to become a good guitar player.
-But then again, it is a big, sweeping goal that chances are you might lose track as there are countless ways to reach that goal.
+But then again, it is a big, sweeping goal that chances are you might lose track of as there are countless ways to reach that goal.

-For instance, you include the following in your list: Learn chords, chord changes and progressions, and play some simple sings.
-These things on your lists can compromise the “bite-sized” goals within your ultimate goal as all of these things will help you become a better guitar player.
+For instance, you include the following in your list: Learn chords, chord changes, and progressions, and play some simple songs.
+These things on your lists can compromise the “bite-sized” goals within your ultimate goal, as these will help you become a better guitar player.